yixin0829/data_store_design_project/README.md

 - Design a classifier to determine which picece of information is hate speech ONLY
     - **Tools needed**:pandas, numpy, sklearn(logistic regression), .csv, NLP

+## How to Run
+- Run data_collection.py would scrap comments from Youtube comment session and write into a .csv file (issue exists)
+- Then run nlp.py will preprocess the text data
+- logistic_model.py is used to train a classifier that can classify if a comment is hate speech or not